newzjh/AIImage/README.md

 ### `.unitypackage`

-From an Aexis project, run `Aexis/Release/Export Complete UnityPackage`, then import the resulting archive into the target Unity project.
-The editor bootstrap restores `Packages/com.aexis` and registers it with Package Manager.
+From an Aexis project, run `Aexis/Release/Export Complete UnityPackage`, then import the resulting archive into the target Unity project with the Aexis entries selected.
+The import list contains the original `Packages/com.aexis/...` files, not an opaque ZIP payload.
+Unity writes them directly to `Packages/com.aexis`; the small bootstrap only confirms Package Manager registration and removes itself.
+The package is ready in the same editor session, with no project restart.

 To import the full application example, select **AIImage Main2 Application Example** in Package Manager, then run: